How Onspring maintains high-performance across the globe

 “Did I read that right?”

 Yes, 99% of our requests are served in under 1.01 seconds… and half of them are served in under 0.025 seconds.
 That’s 1/40th of a second!

-“Does that include data to the entire world, even China, India and Australia?”
+“Does that include data to the entire world, even mainland China, India, and Australia?”

 Absolutely.
 The only requests we’ve excluded are the ones which are intentionally slow.
 That’s basically anything related to passwords and other proprietary security functions which must prevent brute-force attempts.

 No secret rules for software performance

 Build performance into your design

 From the moment we begin to write a design specification, or create a bug entry, all of our employees consider the performance and usability implications of each request.
 These are further expanded upon as we progress through the stages of development.
 Every design element is created in a way that minimizes as much of the performance hogging resources as possible.
 Back-end changes are reviewed for possible caching implications.
 Performance as a part of usability and functionality is a requirement of all features.

 When everything you build starts with usability and performance in mind, you rarely ever create poor performing features.

 When our development team encounters a decision point with more than one option for implementation, we immediately test the options against known scenarios in order to pick the most effective solution.
 Many times, both solutions are equally as performant.
 However, in our time, we’ve encountered some absolutely massive performance improvements from things as simple as a single line change to how we handle cached arrays.
 One specific change involved how we enumerated over a list.
 The change alone saved about twenty-percent of any page request that contained a grid of items.